Taskulu/deskulu/README.md

 #Intro
-Deskulu is an opensource helpdesk and ticketing system based on Drupal 7, developed as a weekend project by Taskulu.
-We've been using it as our own helpdesk since the initial development and have been fixing bugs and making improvements and it's quite production ready at this point.
+Deskulu is an opensource helpdesk and ticketing system based on Drupal 7, developed as a weekend project by [Taskulu](https://taskulu.com) - a task management tool for enterprise.
+We've been using Deskulu as our own helpdesk since the initial development and have been fixing bugs and making improvements.
+It's quite production ready at this point.

 ##Features
 Deskulu is based on Drupal and inherits all its flexibility and [plethora of modules](https://www.drupal.org/project/project_module) that allow you to add more functionality.